Hydrolycus armatus

 Hydrolycus armatus is a species of dogtooth characin found in freshwater of tropical South America.
 It is sometimes known as the black-tailed payara, payara, silver payara', or harm, a name it shares with the related H. scomberoides and H. tatauaia.

 This predatory fish occasionally makes its way into the aquarium trade, but it requires a very large tank.
 In its native range it is considered a major gamefish.

 Distribution and habitat

-This species of fish is found in the Amazon, Orinoco and Essequibo basins in tropical South America.
+This species of fish is found in the Amazon, Orinoco, and Essequibo Basins in tropical South America.
 They are found in several different freshwater habitats, but often in fast-flowing water.
 They are typically found in deeper waters during the day.
 The species is locally common; in a major study of a Venezuelan floodplain river, of the collected fish were H. armatus, and the species was particularly common in creeks and lagoons.
 At least some populations are migratory.

 Description

-Hydrolycus armatus are overall silvery.
-In adults the base of the tail and anal fin is pale yellowish, and the distal part is blackish, contrasting with a narrow white edge at the very tip (unique among Hydrolycus species).
+Hydrolycus armatus is overall silvery.
+In adults, the base of the tail and anal fin are pale yellowish, and the distal part is blackish, contrasting with a narrow white edge at the very tip (unique among Hydrolycus species).